 The European Night of Museums is celebrated by the doors of museums opening their doors free of charge from nightfall to midnight.
 Guests can expect tours, screenings and a friendly, fun, and playful experience.
 This night includes more than 3,200 museums in 30 European countries, including 1,800 in France which welcome millions of visitors.

 A host of racers and sailing enthusiasts come from all corners of the globe to do battle in Les Voiles de St. Tropez.
 The Rolex trophy is awarded to the winner of the Classic Division over 16 meters.
-The regatta is somewhat of an eye opener with the multitude of prestigious super yachts both power and sail as well as the awesome classics here for the regatta.
-Visitors will be awed by the visual spectacle of so many incredible yachts; the classics, the Walleys and top-end modern racers all together in one regatta.
+The regatta is somewhat of an eye opener with the multitude of prestigious super yachts, both power and sail, as well as the awesome classics here for the regatta.
+You will be awed by the visual spectacle of so many incredible yachts; the classics, the Walleys and top-end modern racers all together in one regatta.